1997-2001 Honda CR250 – Bottom End Service – Part 1: Removal & Disassembly

 2. Check the connecting rod for play.

-3. If something doesn’t look right, take your crankshaft to a machine shop or dealership to check the runout and connecting rod radial clearance.
+3. If something doesn’t look right, take your crankshaft to a machine shop or dealership to have the runout and connecting rod radial clearance checked.

-4. This crankshaft is nonrepairable, and if it is out of spec, you need to replace it entirely.
+4. This crankshaft is nonrepairable; if it is out of spec, you must replace it entirely.

 25. Inspect Crankshaft